HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 scattering data is stored in the Elastic class, which also inherits from AngleEnergy.

-By default, PapillonNDL will use the Sample Target Velocity (SVT) method to sample elastic scattering.
+By default, PapillonNDL will use the Sample Velocity of Target (SVT) method to sample elastic scattering.
 This approximation is also refered to as the Constant Cross Section (CXS) approximation.
 While used ubiquitously in Monte Carlo codes, it is known to give inaccurate results when used for large